-Elevated blood pressure is among the strongest risk factors for heart disease, stroke and premature death worldwide (20).
+High blood pressure can damage your blood vessels and heart.
+What’s more, it’s among the strongest risk factors for heart disease, stroke, and premature death worldwide ().

 Increased Exercise Capacity

-Beetroots are usually well tolerated, except for individuals who are prone to kidney stones.
+Beetroots are usually well tolerated — except for individuals prone to kidney stones.

-Consumption of beetroot may cause urine to become pink/red, which is harmless but often confused with blood in urine.
+Consumption of beetroot may also cause your urine to become pink or red, which is harmless but often confused for blood.

 Oxalates also have antinutrient properties.
 This means that they may interfere with the absorption of micronutrients.

-The levels of oxalates are much higher in the leaves of the beetroot plant than in the root (40), but the root is nevertheless considered high in oxalates.
+Levels of oxalates are much higher in the leaves than the root itself, but the root is nevertheless considered high in oxalates ().

-Beetroots contain FODMAPs in the form of fructans.
-They are short chain carbohydrates that feed the gut bacteria.
+Beetroots contain FODMAPs in the form of fructans, which are short-chain carbs that feed your gut bacteria.

-FODMAPs can cause unpleasant digestive upset in sensitive individuals, such as those who suffer from irritable bowel syndrome.
+FODMAPs can cause unpleasant digestive upset in sensitive individuals, such as those with irritable bowel syndrome (IBS).

-Bottom line: Beetroots are usually well tolerated, but they contain oxalates and FODMAPs, which may cause problems in some people.
+SUMMARY Beetroots are usually well tolerated but contain oxalates — which may lead to kidney stones — and FODMAPs, which may cause digestive issues.

-Beetroots are a good source of nutrients, fiber and many plant compounds, and their consumption has been linked to improved health.
+Beetroots are a good source of nutrients, fiber, and many plant compounds.

-Their health benefits include improved heart health and enhanced exercise capacity, both of which are attributed to their content of inorganic nitrates.
+Their health benefits include improved heart health and enhanced exercise capacity, both of which are attributed to their inorganic nitrate content.

-Beetroots taste rather sweet, and are especially delicious when mixed in salads.
+Beets are sweet and especially delicious when mixed in salads.